Miaoyanwang/MultiCluster/README.txt

 Input:
 T: an order-3 tensor
 Ncomp: number of components to extract
-nonnegative: 0 (without nonnegative constraints) or 1 (with nonnegative constraints); default is 0
+nonnegative: 0 (without nonnegative constraints) or 1 (with nonnegative constraints)

 ###
 Output: